Changing the Way We Teach and Learn

 Through HASTAC@CUNY, the Futures Initiative extends its collaborative peer-to-peer practices across institutions, disciplines, national boundaries, and economic and social disparities, promoting reinvestment in higher education as a public good.

 If you are a student, you can be nominated as a HASTAC Scholar by a professor or mentor from your own institution.
-The nominations process for 2015-2016 will be open later this summer.
+The nominations process is closed for 2017-2019, and will be open later next summer for 2018-2020.
+Join us!

 HASTAC International Conferences

 Our annual HASTAC conferences are hosted by affiliate organizations at locations around the globe.
-The HASTAC 2016 Conference will be held May 11-15, 2016 by the Nexus Lab at Arizona State University in Tempe, Arizona. #HASTAC16
+The HASTAC 2016 Conference was held during May 11-15, 2016 by the Nexus Lab at Arizona State University in Tempe, Arizona. #HASTAC16

-HASTAC 2017 Conference will be held in November 2017 (dates TBD) by the Florida Digital Humanities Consortium in Orlando, Florida. #HASTAC17
+HASTAC 2017 Conference will be held on Novermber 3-4, 2017 by the Florida Digital Humanities Consortium in Orlando, Florida. #HASTAC17

 The University Worth Fighting For #fight4edu